• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This sausage and apple stuffed acorn squash is the ultimate comfort food addition to the cold weather menu.
-It's buttery and colorful, loaded with spinach and so much herb flavor!
+This Sausage Stuffed Acorn Squash is the ultimate comfort food addition to the cold weather menu.
+It's buttery and colorful, loaded with spinach and apples with so much herb flavor!

 If you love sausage and squash combo, you might also like Sausage Stuffed Parmesan Spaghetti Squash.